 - Hormonal fluctuations leading to an absent cycle

-RejuvaFlow may not be a good choice for women who have a lack of menstruation due to nutritional deficiencies, elevated or low BMI, are perimenopausal or menopausal.
+RejuvaFlow may not be a good choice for women who have a lack of menstruation due to nutritional deficiencies, elevated or low BMI, or are perimenopausal or menopausal.

 There are a variety of different reasons a woman’s period may cease such as nutritional deficiencies, emotional and mental stress, etc. If you are unsure why your period is missing, we have a great article to help you learn about the causes of absent periods.
 This article also includes additional information on ways to promote a healthy menstrual cycle.